-- a) Situated in an appropriate accessible location, such as Harpenden Town Centre or Southdown Local Centre - b) No taller than three stories in height unless in exceptional circumstances.

-7.13 Harpenden is predominantly a low-rise town with only a small number of properties over three storeys in height and most areas limited to two storeys in height.
-Exceptional circumstances will exist where it can be robustly demonstrated that no harm will arise to the character of the surrounding area or amenity of neighbouring occupiers or, in the event harm would be evident, that the public benefit of the development clearly outweighs the level of harm.
+- a) Situated in an appropriate accessible location, such as Harpenden Town Centre or Southdown Local Centre - b) No taller than three stories in height unless in exceptional circumstances. - 7.13 Harpenden is predominantly a low-rise town with only a small number of properties over three storeys in height and most areas limited to two storeys in height.
+Exceptional circumstances will exist where it can be robustly demonstrated that no harm will arise to the character of the surrounding area or amenity of neighbouring occupiers.